Build your own site with Observable

 To present Redivis data in a fully customizable way, you may want to build your own dashboard-style site.
 The following example shows a static site built with Observable Framework, deployed via Github Pages, that connects to Redivis data using our client libraries.

 To try a lighter-weight "dashboard" for analyzing and visualizing your data, you can use integrated Redivis notebooks.
-With notebooks, you can work directly in your Redivis project alongside relevant source data, leverage a breadth of techniques and libraries available in the Python, R, Stata or SAS ecosystems, and easily maintain a central asset to annotate, collaborate, and share.
+With notebooks, you can work directly in your Redivis workflow alongside relevant source data, leverage a breadth of techniques and libraries available in the Python, R, Stata or SAS ecosystems, and easily maintain a central asset to annotate, collaborate, and share.

 1. Identify your Redivis data

 Identify the data sources on Redivis that will provide the content to build your site.
-You may be interested in presenting facets of a dataset already hosted on Redivis, highlighting tables you uploaded yourself, or showing outputs generated in one of your projects.
-In our example, we'll use weather station locations contained in the GHCN Daily Weather dataset, and outputs from a public Redivis project that uses the same source data, to visualize locations and aggregate precipitation measurements from around the world.
+You may be interested in presenting facets of a dataset already hosted on Redivis, highlighting tables you uploaded yourself, or showing outputs generated in one of your workflows.
+In our example, we'll use weather station locations contained in the GHCN Daily Weather dataset, and outputs from a public Redivis workflow that uses the same source data, to visualize locations and aggregate precipitation measurements from around the world.

-To reference a Redivis table, choose the "Export table" option and navigate to the "Programmatic" tab (e.g., the GHCN Daily Weather "Stations" table), and see the code snippet for unique identifiers for the owner, dataset/project, and table.
+To reference a Redivis table, choose the "Export table" option and navigate to the "Programmatic" tab (e.g., the GHCN Daily Weather "Stations" table), and see the code snippet for unique identifiers for the owner, dataset/workflow, and table.
 More details about referencing Redivis resources here.

 2. Build your Observable project

 With chosen data content in mind, the next step is to choose a set of tools to build our custom dashboard and deploy it to the web.
 Of the numerous choices, Observable Framework provides an approachable option with support for working with data in many programming languages (not just javascript), powerful visualization libraries built in, and excellent documentation.
 To start with a copy of our example dashboard, you can clone our public Github repo and follow the README.md instructions to develop a similar site in a local environment.
-To create a brand new project, and to reference additional details and development strategies, see the Observable Getting started guide.
+To create a brand new project[pr, and to reference additional details and development strategies, see the Observable Getting started guide.

 3. Load data with a client library of choice